sharovskiye/project-management-app/README.md

 ## Attention: Unsupported Project

-This project is no longer maintained and is provided for demonstration purposes only.
-Please note that it may contain outdated dependencies and does not receive updates since its release.
+This project is no longer actively supported.
+It serves as a demonstration of skills and technologies used during its development.

 ## Used Technologies